Zusammenfassung

 Night Vision: 850 nm instead of 940 nm

 Since I want my camera to be as inconspicuous and small as possible, the residual risk is acceptable.
 At a distance of two or three meters, the glow is hardly perceptible, and experience shows that animals do not react to it.
 Finding a suitable lens was more difficult: small modules with a good field of view and simultaneous night-vision capability are not easy to come by.
-I had to compare many options before finding a suitable combination.
+I had to compare for a long time before finding a suitable combination.

 Where are the photos stored?